-During the year ended 31st July, 2021, revenue from property sales amounting to HK\$12,074,000 (2020: HK\$22,476,000) was included in the contract liabilities at the beginning of the year, which contributed to the decrease in contract liabilities.
-As at 1st August, 2019, contract liabilities amounted to HK\$32,782,000.
+During the year ended 31st July, 2022, revenue from property sales amounting to HK\$29,848,000 (2021: HK\$12,074,000) was included in the contract liabilities at the beginning of the year, which contributed to the decrease in contract liabilities.
+As at 1st August, 2020, contract liabilities amounted to HK\$21,161,000.

-In response to the preventive policies and measures taken by local governments to prevent the spread of the Covid-19 epidemic, the Group's hotel operation in Mainland China has been suspended since January 2020.
-The operation of the hotel had partly resumed in early August 2020 but under the impact of the pandemic, occupancy rate remains at a low level and revenue from hotel operations decreased during the current year.
+In response to the preventive policies and measures taken by local government to prevent the spread of the Covid-19 epidemic, the Group's hotel operations in Mainland China had been suspended since January 2020.
+The operation of the hotel had partly resumed in early August 2020 but under the impact of the pandemic, occupancy rate remains at a low level and revenue from hotel operations is minimal during the prior and current year.